ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Growing Image Generation with Gemini API: Python and Node.js Now Supported - <a href="https://medium.com/google-cloud/growing-image-generation-with-gemini-api-python-and-node-js-now-supported-d8892d9a6466?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Master Advanced JavaScript Techniques for Your Next Interview!
+(Part 2) - <a href="https://medium.com/@javaScriptwithvinay/master-advanced-javascript-techniques-for-your-next-interview-part-2-3c43abf7deb3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kanshi Tanaike`**
+✍️ **posted by `JavaScript With Vinay`**

-<blockquote>Announces that the Gemini API’s Python client library now supports “growing image” generation, a feature previously unavailable.
+<blockquote>Level Up Your JS Skills to Ace That Tech Interview 😎
-Continue reading on Google Cloud - Community »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Scaling Node.js Microservices with TypeScript and AWS Lambda — The Modern Stack - <a href="https://aws.plainenglish.io/scaling-node-js-microservices-with-typescript-and-aws-lambda-the-modern-stack-7574f88e2e4d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Which Language Crashes First Under Real Load?
+We Found Out So You Don’t Have To - <a href="https://medium.com/@optimzationking2/which-language-crashes-first-under-real-load-we-found-out-so-you-dont-have-to-087930b43e86?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `GCodeTech( Ishfa )`**
+✍️ **posted by `TheOptimizationKing`**

-<blockquote>In today’s cloud-native era, the combination of Node.js, TypeScript, and AWS Lambda provides a powerful stack for scalable microservices…
+<blockquote>Python.
+Node.
+Go.
+Rust.
+Java. .NET.
+We pushed them to their limits — here’s who survived.
-Continue reading on AWS in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-How I Built a Production-Ready Microservice in Node.js with TypeScript and Deployed it to GCP - <a href="https://levelup.gitconnected.com/how-i-built-a-production-ready-microservice-in-node-js-with-typescript-and-deployed-it-to-gcp-844357254198?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Hacked My Own Node.js App — Here’s What I Learned - <a href="https://blog.devgenius.io/i-hacked-my-own-node-js-app-heres-what-i-learned-14e7eafdb3a6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `GCodeTech( Ishfa )`**
+✍️ **posted by `Cloud Guru`**

-<blockquote>Production-Ready Microservice in Node.js with TypeScript and Deployed it to GCP for Backend Applications Architecture Patterns
+<blockquote>Sometimes, the best way to secure your code… is to attack it first.
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Dev Genius »</blockquote>

 <h3>4.
-The Backend Framework Battle: FastAPI vs Node.js vs Django REST Framework - <a href="https://medium.com/@iamabdullah234/the-backend-framework-battle-fastapi-vs-node-js-vs-django-rest-framework-1420aecfd40c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Real-Time Magic with Kafka: How I Made My Backend Chill Out  - <a href="https://medium.com/@abhishek.s.chauhan18/real-time-magic-with-kafka-how-i-made-my-backend-chill-out-60c2129c1e2d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Iamabdullah`**
+✍️ **posted by `Abhishek Singh Chauhan`**

-<blockquote>The backend world is changing fast, and three frameworks are leading the way: FastAPI, Node.js, and Django REST Framework (DRF).
-After…
+<blockquote>Hi, I’m a backend engineer working with Node.js, Express, Redis, and MongoDB.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Autenticação OAuth2 com Google em Node.js usando Passport.js e TypeORM - <a href="https://medium.com/@lucas.lvtj/autentica%C3%A7%C3%A3o-oauth2-com-google-em-node-js-usando-passport-js-e-typeorm-38d1c86004df?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Rust Gave Him Superpowers — So He Fired the Mortals - <a href="https://medium.com/@harishsingh8529/rust-gave-him-superpowers-so-he-fired-the-mortals-fb83a5c64fb6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lucas V`**
+✍️ **posted by `Harishsingh`**

-<blockquote>Neste artigo, vamos aprender a implementar um sistema de autenticação utilizando OAuth2 com o Google em uma API Node.js.
-Usaremos o…
+<blockquote>Inside the story of one man’s obsession with Rust, the rewrite that followed, and the engineering team that didn’t.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Micro SaaS: Building a URL Shortener with Express and Vanilla JS (Part 2) - <a href="https://medium.com/@mogold/micro-saas-building-a-url-shortener-with-express-and-vanilla-js-part-2-b01c377d723d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js 23: Game-Changing Features You Need to Know!   - <a href="https://medium.com/@theNewGenCoder/node-js-23-game-changing-features-you-need-to-know-9e1685f3f499?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mo Gold`**
+✍️ **posted by `The NewGenCoder`**

-<blockquote>No frameworks.
-No nonsense.
-Just a front row seat to Vanilla JS making friends with our Express API.
+<blockquote>Released on October 16, 2024, Node.js 23 is here, packed with powerful new features that simplify development and bring modern JavaScript…
 Continue reading on Medium »</blockquote>

-<h3>7.
-How I Use Replit + AI to Build Full Projects in Minutes (No Setup, No Chaos) - <a href="https://dibishks.medium.com/how-i-use-replit-ai-to-build-full-projects-in-minutes-no-setup-no-chaos-73f135928ec2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dibeesh KS`**

-<blockquote>Let me be honest — most developers do not struggle with coding.
- They struggle with starting.
-The blank canvas is scary.
-The setup is… Continue reading on Medium »</blockquote>

-<h3>8.
-Building Scalable Real-time Apps with Socket.IO and Node.js: A Comprehensive Guide ⚡️ - <a href="https://the-expert-developer.medium.com/building-scalable-real-time-apps-with-socket-io-and-node-js-a-comprehensive-guide-%EF%B8%8F-d51e81c3443f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**

-<blockquote>In a world that demands instant gratification, real-time communication has become an absolute necessity.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Improve Business Growth with Web Development Services - <a href="https://webqanet.medium.com/improve-business-growth-with-web-development-services-04d8ad4e14ee?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Tailwind CSS v4.0: The Game-Changer Every Developer Has Been Waiting For - <a href="https://medium.com/@genildocs/tailwind-css-v4-0-the-game-changer-every-developer-has-been-waiting-for-56c733186111?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Webqanet Technologies`**
+✍️ **posted by `Blueprintblog`**

-<blockquote>Web development is the technical foundation behind creating a fully functional, responsive, and user-friendly website.
-In today’s digital…
+<blockquote>A practical deep-dive into the most significant Tailwind release yet
 Continue reading on Medium »</blockquote>

 <h3>2.
-From Boilerplate Fatigue to Pragmatic Simplicity: My Experience Discovering Javalin - <a href="https://medium.com/@david.1993grajales/from-boilerplate-fatigue-to-pragmatic-simplicity-my-experience-discovering-javalin-a1611f21c7cc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Accidentally Pushed My .env to GitHub — Here’s How I Recovered Cleanly - <a href="https://medium.com/@__terminator/i-accidentally-pushed-my-env-to-github-heres-how-i-recovered-cleanly-308a04dd3bd5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `David Grajales`**
+✍️ **posted by `Murari Mohan Tripathi`**

-<blockquote>Three years ago, I graduated from college.
-Two and a half years ago, I started my first job as a Java developer.
-Interestingly, I didn’t…
+<blockquote>Mistakes happen.
+And if you’re a developer working with GitHub, chances are you’ve done it too — pushed your .env file (with all the…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Advanced RTK Query: Transform Response, Query Lifecycle, and Optimistic Updates - <a href="https://medium.com/@jajibhee/advanced-rtk-query-transform-response-query-lifecycle-and-optimistic-updates-70ff06fc61c7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Flexible Images in Responsive Design — Stop Breaking Your Layout’s Back - <a href="https://medium.com/x-periment-asteroid/flexible-images-in-responsive-design-stop-breaking-your-layouts-back-b0e4839b93b7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bashir Jaji`**
+✍️ **posted by `Bits Kingdom`**

-<blockquote>RTK Query’s advanced features give you fine-grained control over data fetching, caching, and UI updates.
+<blockquote>Make your media stretch smart, not suffer
-Continue reading on Medium »</blockquote>
+Continue reading on X-periment Asteroid »</blockquote>

 <h3>4.
-Understanding AWS RDS and Amazon Aurora: Managed Relational Databases in the Cloud - <a href="https://medium.com/@codingsprints/understanding-aws-rds-and-amazon-aurora-managed-relational-databases-in-the-cloud-991d23fe52b2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Live Shopping: Leveraging Real-Time Engagement to Boost Sales - <a href="https://kavcomexpert.medium.com/live-shopping-leveraging-real-time-engagement-to-boost-sales-d07895f997f8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `codingsprints`**
+✍️ **posted by `Kavcom Expert`**

-<blockquote>Explore AWS RDS and Aurora for managed relational databases.
-Learn their use cases, benefits, and performance features for scalable cloud…
+<blockquote>The world of e-commerce is buzzing with a game-changer: live shopping.
 Continue reading on Medium »</blockquote>

 <h3>5.
-The JavaScript Tool I Wish I Used Earlier: The Power of DevTools Console - <a href="https://javascript.plainenglish.io/the-javascript-tool-i-wish-i-used-earlier-the-power-of-devtools-console-103bb9ce4bbb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Memahami Relasi Database Laravel: Studi Kasus Sistem Kehadiran Karyawan - <a href="https://medium.com/@lutfiaranis/memahami-relasi-database-laravel-studi-kasus-sistem-kehadiran-karyawan-d1796ac27fe3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Lutfiarani Safitri`**

+<blockquote>Dalam dunia web development, terutama ketika kita bekerja dengan Laravel, relasi database menjadi hal yang sangat penting untuk dipahami…
+Continue reading on Medium »</blockquote>

+<h3>6.
+If you had told me five years ago that HTML5 browser games would be a major player again in 2025… - <a href="https://medium.com/@fullclustered12/if-you-had-told-me-five-years-ago-that-html5-browser-games-would-be-a-major-player-again-in-2025-2a8ab9d4482c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Infodigit`**
+✍️ **posted by `Rama Venkata Bhaskara chaitanya Nandagiri`**

-<blockquote>Sometimes the best debugger isn’t another tutorial.
-It’s the one already inside your browser.
+<blockquote>But here we are.
+16% of developers are actively working on web browser game releases, up from 10% in 2024 and 11% in 2023 — marking the…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>
 <h3>1.
+From Browser to App: The Inner Workings of WebView - <a href="https://medium.com/@mansurisakov.dev/from-browser-to-app-the-inner-workings-of-webview-10aea73dcf86?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mansur Isakov`**

+<blockquote>Hi everyone! 👋 My name is Mansur, and I’m a frontend developer at payme — one of the largest fintech services in Uzbekistan, handling…
+Continue reading on Medium »</blockquote>

+<h3>2.
 Why Deep Links Don’t Open in Instagram’s iOS WebView (and How I Fixed It) - <a href="https://medium.com/@nisthaaah/why-deep-links-dont-open-in-instagram-s-ios-webview-and-how-i-fixed-it-4d566482df7e?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nistha Sharma`**

 <blockquote>If you’ve ever tried to open a deep link from Instagram on iOS and found that nothing happens, you’re not alone.
 I ran into this exact…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 Building a Monaco Code Editor Inside React Native: Bringing the Power of VSCode to My Phone! - <a href="https://medium.com/@agnesa.baliu/building-a-monaco-code-editor-inside-react-native-bringing-the-power-of-vscode-to-my-phone-cffc90d461f3?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Agnesa`**